List of PHP accelerators: XCache

-XCache is a fast, stable PHP opcode cacher that has been tested and is now running on production servers under high load.
+XCache is a PHP opcode cacher that has been tested and deployed on high-load production servers.
 It is tested on Linux and FreeBSD and supported under Windows, for thread-safe and non-thread-safe versions of PHP.
 This relatively new opcode caching software has been developed by mOo, one of the developers of Lighttpd, to overcome some of the limitations of the existing solutions at that time; such as being able to use it with new PHP versions as they arrive.